 Key Characters: Stout toadlike body; no toe pads; robust forearms; dark masklike stripe from snout to shoulder; dark spot under eye; V- or Y-shaped mark between eyes.

 Similar Species: Upland Chorus Frog, Western Chorus Frog, Boreal Chorus Frog.
-See Key to Illinois Frogs & Toads for help with identification.
+See Key to Frogs & Toads of Illinois for help with identification.

 Subspecies: None recognized.